calliope1/BudgetApp/README.md

-This is the server files for a very simple budgeting app that I developed.
-It is designed for highly local distribution with an associated Kotlin app and uses an API to allow updating of budget items.
-The budget app itself then interprets these and updates the server as required.
-This is currently in a 'development' state, so one would need to change the secret key and server settings in order to use it as one's own api.
+This is a simple server-based budgeting app.
+The app (`/src/app`) is an Android app that gives everyone that connects to the app access to a shared pool of expenses which are automatically tallied for that week (week starting Monday) and deducted from a weekly budget.
+Users may add, edit, or delete entries.
+This is controlled by a Python Flask server (`/src/server`) that uses a shared secret to grant writing permissions to the server.

+# App

+The app is quite intuitive.

+Anyone that wants to can add extra features that they may feel are missing, such as:
+* Additional languages
+* Editing server url
+* Editing shared secret
+These shouldn't be hard to implement, but I'm fairly happy with where the project is at for the moment, so I won't be adding these features any time soon.

+The only major update that I would consider is editing the server and app so that expenses are loaded per day, and then making it so that the app only loads expenses within a given week (swapping to different weeks by swiping left/right).

+# Server

 ## Secrets
-In `Server/signature/verify_signature.py` there is a `SHARED_SECRET` variable that must be used to validate API requests.
+In `Server/signature/secrets.py` there is a `SHARED_SECRET` variable that must be used to validate API requests.
 When requesting, include two headers (except `GET`):
 * `Content-Type: application/json`
 * `X-Signature: <SIG>`, where `<SIG>` is obtained by combining hashes for `SHARED_SECRET` and the json that you are sending.
 This server uses Python's `hmac` and `hashlib`:
 ```Python